zopefoundation/z3c.pt/docs/narr/tal.rst

 - ``tal:replace`` - replace the content of an element and remove the element leaving the content.

+- ``tal:default-expression`` - set the default expression type for a block of tags.

 .. warning:: The reference implementation of ZPT has an additonal command ``tal:on-error`` which :mod:`z3c.pt` does not implement.